 Frankfort, Keyser, East Hardy put 2 on West Virginia All-State 1st teams

 Jun.
-13—Frankfort, Keyser and East Hardy placed two players each on West Virginia All-State first teams.
+14—Frankfort, Keyser and East Hardy placed two players each on West Virginia All-State first teams.

 Lynch, signed to West Virginia Tech, batted .433 with seven doubles, a triple and four home runs, drove in 37 runs and scored 36 runs.
 Lynch was the Potomac Valley Conference Division 1 Player of the Year.